zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 └────────────────────┘
 ```

-With the physical connections in place, the next step is configuring the
+With the physical connections in place, the next step is to configure the
 software to get the most out of this hardware.

 ## Less Processing, Better Quality